Let's face reality. There's only one Paul Bunyan. He's already busy clearing forests with his trusty axe and blue ox.

 However, you'll want to choose the right saw for the job.

 Whether for residential use or commercial use, there's a saw that's right for everyone.
+Take a look at the chart below, then read on to learn more about each type!

 However, these saws are heavier and require more strength to use, so make sure you can manage the saw you choose.